aretealpha/engineering/senior-engineer.md

 Arete Engineers are aligned with [our way of working](engineering-at-arete.md).
 This means they're nice, smart, curious, creative, and show initiative.

 Technically, they are (or aspire to be) full-stack.
 This means they are willing to be involved in every aspect of software engineering, from front end, to database, to requirements analysis, to helping choose which technology to use.
-This does not mean you have to be an expert in everything, most of us are only an expert in one, sometimes two areas.
-It does mean that you will be brought up to speed with a basic competence in all aspects of software engineering.
+This does not mean they have to be an expert in everything, most of us are only an expert in one, sometimes two areas.
+It does mean that they will be brought up to speed with a basic competence in all aspects of software engineering.

 Ideally, they are enthusiastic about our [tech-stack](tech-stack.md) and [techniques-and-practices](techniques-and-practices.md)